musdev13/rain/docs/README.md

 <div align="center" style="border: 3px solid white; border-radius:15px;padding:10px 20px;margin-top:15px">
 <h1>Build</h1>

-> Yeah,Rain does not have a binary version yet, but if you really want, I can upload Rain on [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) or [GitHub Releases](https://github.com/musdev13/rain/releases)
+> Yeah, Rain does not have a binary version yet, but if you want, I'll upload Rain on [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) and [GitHub Releases](https://github.com/musdev13/rain/releases) at release

 > Also, there is no Windows version of Rain yet, but the key word here is “yet”